 Our employees are the backbone of our organization and the source of our proven reputation for delivering the highest-quality clinical care, finding new treatments and cures, educating future leaders and advancing community health.

 In return, they enjoy the excellent benefits of a top-tier public institution, the superior quality of life in California’s capital region—and the unique ability to impact individual lives directly and create better health for countless more, just by going to work.

 UC Davis School of Medicine, UC Davis Medical Center and the Betty Irene Moore School of Nursing occupy a beautiful 140-acre campus in central Sacramento, a city of more than 450,000 and capital of one of America’s largest, most diverse and most influential states.
 The campus is minutes from California’s State Capitol and a half hour from the university’s Davis campus, and lies at the heart of a vibrant metro area that exceeds 2 million residents.

 The health system serves as a key referral center for severe, complex conditions across a fast-growing service area that includes 33 counties and 6 million residents in Northern California and the state’s Central Valley.
-It is home to inland Northern California’s only Level I trauma center, the region’s full-service, nationally ranked children’s hospital and more than 700 specialists trained in more than 150 medical fields.
+It is home to inland Northern California’s only Level I trauma center, the region’s full-service, nationally ranked children’s hospital and specialists trained in more than 150 areas of advanced medicine.

 Beyond California, the health system plays a leading role in clinical breakthroughs, research discoveries and policy changes that help resolve local and global health problems and attract nationwide and worldwide attention.